 What We Do at Independence Academy

-Independence Academy is an alternative multi-service secondary school serving adolescents with substance abuse and dependence problems.
+Independence Academy is an alternative multi-service secondary school serving adolescents with issues related to substance use and dependence.
 In addition to offering a full rigorous academic program leading to high school graduation, Independence Academy offers numerous service components that supports a student’s commitment to recovery and healthy living, including an on-site recovery counselor, recovery support groups, health and wellness curriculum and activities, partnerships with Old Colony YMCA, and Massasoit Community College as well as other community service agencies.

 Who We Serve